beautiful painted historic Peranakan houses

 The land was subdivided in 1901 into 38 plots and 28 of those were sold.
 The builders were mainly Peranakans or Straits born Chinese, which shows in the architecture.

 In 1985, it was announced that Emerald Hill would be a conservation area in order to retain some of the best examples of Straits Chinese style of housing.
-The conservation area also includes the development known as ‘Peranakan Place’, which is a row of 6 two-storey shophouses (about 1902) fronting Orchard Road.

 Emerald Hill boasts a number of high-quality restoration projects.
 These can be seen at 6, 41, 45, 50, 63, 65, 66, 74, 77 and 94 Emerald Hill Road.

-The intricate wooden carved shutters, Peranakan tiles, and whitewashed facades are beautiful.
 Number 39 features a traditional Teochew gateway and was built for Goh Kee Hoon.

-This street is worth a walk if you are in the vicinity of Orchard Road to see this stunning architecture.
 Please be mindful that most of the houses are residential so noise should be kept to a minimum and privacy respected.

 a beautiful example of Peranakan painted houses

-The Bars in Emerald Hill
+Must-Visit Cafes, Restaurants & Bars in Emerald Hill

 No 5 Emerald Hill has been operating since 1991.
-This two-storey cocktail bar is in a restored 1910 Peranakan shophouse, complete with original wall paints and antique carvings.
+This two-storey cocktail bar is housed in a beautifully restored 1910 Peranakan shophouse, complete with original wall paints and antique carvings.
 Try their signature Chilli Vodka and Chicken Wings.

 Que Pasa is an authentic Spanish tapas bar, serving 60 wines from all around the world.
 It is also located in a 1910 Peranakan shophouse.